minio/docs/source/administration/minio-console.rst

          :alt: MinIO Console Service Accounts
          :align: center

-      The :guilabel:`Accounts` section displays all :ref:`minio-idp-service-account` associated to the authenticated user.
+      The :guilabel:`Service Accounts` section displays all :ref:`minio-idp-service-account` associated to the authenticated user.

       Service accounts support providing applications authentication credentials which inherit permissions from the "parent" user.